kali-linex/linex/Documentation/networking/device_drivers/ethernet/toshiba/spider_net.rst

 Abstract
 ========
-This document sketches the structure of portions of the spidernet device driver in the Linux kernel tree.
+This document sketches the structure of portions of the spidernet device driver in the Linex kernel tree.
 The spidernet is a gigabit ethernet device built into the Toshiba southbridge commonly used in the SONY Playstation 3 and the IBM QS20 Cell blade.